GHaxZ/brb/README.md

 # Enable/disable the chat
 chat = true

+# Enable/disable the current song display (requires "spotic" to be installed)
+# Check out "https://github.com/GHaxZ/spotic" for more information
+song_display = true

 # Hide the timer after the time is up
 hide_timer = true

 # Enable/disable the progress bar
 progress_bar = true

+# Adjust the outer padding
+padding = 1

+# Commands which will execute in order at start
+start_commands = ["sc vo +10", "echo 'Be right back' > status.txt"]

+# Commands which will execute in order when exiting
+exit_commands = ["sc vo -10", "echo '' > status.txt"]
 ```

 ## Contributing